-133. Updated supplementary guidance for residential boarding/hostel accommodation is published here.
-This reflected the latest international travel restrictions and clinical advice on managing specific risks in residential accommodation ahead of pupils travelling during the October half term.
-This guidance will be reviewed before January 2022.
+153. Updated supplementary guidance for residential boarding/hostel accommodation is set out at Annex E. This reflects the latest international travel restrictions and clinical advice on managing specific risks in residential accommodation, and particularly managing boarding pupils' return to school in January 2022.

-KEY MITIGATIONS FOR RETENTION
+KEY MITIGATIONS IN OPERATION

 1. This Annex provides the detailed guidance on current mitigations.
-This annex largely replicates the previous version of the Reducing Risks guidance, with out-of-date material removed and any modifications set out earlier in this guidance appropriately reflected.
+This annex largely replicates previous versions of the Reducing Risks guidance, with material updated / removed as appropriate and any modifications set out earlier in this guidance reflected in full.